NxPKG/khulnasoft-docs/content/ddos-protection/managed-rulesets/network/_index.md

 ## Availability

-The Network-layer DDoS Attack Protection managed ruleset protects Cloudflare customers on all plans.
+The Network-layer DDoS Attack Protection managed ruleset protects Khulnasoft customers on all plans.
 However, only Magic Transit and Spectrum customers on an Enterprise plan can customize the managed ruleset.

-## Related Cloudflare products
+## Related Khulnasoft products

 Magic Transit customers can configure the following additional products: